Hakka people: Indonesia

 Migration of Hakka people to Indonesia happened in several waves.
 The first wave landed in Riau Islands such as in Bangka Island and Belitung as tin miners in the 18th century.
 The second group of colonies were established along the Kapuas River in Borneo in the 19th century, predecessors to early Singapore residents.
 In the early 20th century, new arrivals joined their compatriots as traders, merchants and labourers in major cities such as Jakarta, Surabaya, Bandung, Medan, etc.

 Some research shows that the establishment of the Silk Road created commercial trade for the Hakka people in the south or along the way, and created conditions for overseas migration.
-The book "An Overview of Hakka Migration History: Where are you from?" published by My China Roots & CBA Jamaica mentions that Hakka people traded with caravans, stayed overseas to facilitate business, and their descendants became immigrants; places such as Indonesia, Calcutta, Toronto, and Jamaica still retain a long history of Hakka culture and organization.
+The book "An Overview of Hakka Migration History: Where are you from?" published by My China Roots & CBA Jamaica mentions that Hakka people traded with caravans, stayed overseas to facilitate business, and their descendants became immigrants; places such as Indonesia, Kolkata, Toronto, and Jamaica still retain a long history of Hakka culture and organization.

 In Indonesia, Malaysia and Singapore, Hakka people are sometimes known as Khek, from the Hokkien pronunciation kheh.
 However, the use of the word 'Khek' is limited mainly to areas where the local Chinese population is mainly of Hokkien origin.
 In places where other Chinese subgroups predominate, the term 'Hakka' is still the more commonly used.